joshbeard/resume/README.md

 * Migrated over 50 products from on-premise and on-VM deployments to AWS deployments, using Docker and native AWS services.
 * Composed CI/CD pipelines for hundreds of projects, improving consistency through automation, empowering product teams, and reducing friction for releasing software.
 * Authored and maintained hundreds of pages of robust documentation for "all things DevOps" and project-specific documentation, utilizing Markdown and adopting a "docs-as-code" workflow.
-* Accelerated and helped plan long-term IT strategy and the details of execution.
-* Reduced costs through architecture improvements while reducing the server count by more than 45%.
 * Instructed colleagues on a variety of subjects, including Docker, AWS, and Terraform.
 * Implemented and maintained configuration management (Puppet, Ansible) across hundreds of servers.
 * Implemented and maintained Infrastructure as Code across dozens of applications and services.
 * Developed new HTTP architecture, utilizing CloudFront, Nginx, and S3.
-* Contracted with Comso, Inc. _April 2015 - September 2015_.

     _Key technology and skills: Linux, GitLab, Docker, AWS (wide range of services), Terraform, Ansible, Puppet, Python, Packer, VMware vSphere, Jira, Artifactory, Bamboo, BitBucket, Tomcat, Ruby, Nginx, Traefik, Apache_